Kendall Ross Bean: Piano Rebuilder and Historian

 Simultaneous to performing and composing, Bean began rebuilding pianos for Piano Finders in 1982.

 Kendall Ross Bean, member of the Preservations Artisans Guild, was chosen, with Karen Earle Lile, by Mercersburg Academy to research and authenticate the provenance of the Lennon-Ono-Green-Warhol piano before it was put up for sale to fund a Deed of Trust by the Shaool Family to Mercersburg Academy for future student scholarships.
-This was entered into the Piano Finders Historical Archive as Bean/Lile’s 3,521st piano appraisal, inspection and provenance commission.
+This was entered into the Piano Finders Historical Archive as Bean/Lile's 3,521st piano appraisal, inspection and provenance commission.
 Because this piano was part of a famous lawsuit in 2000 and had extensive coverage as the “Lost Lennon Piano”, when provenance research done by Lile and piano authentication by Bean was revealed by the Alex Cooper Auctioneers to the public, the provenance became the subject of dozens of newspapers and magazines that picked up the story.

 Recording and Rebuilding Pianos at Fantasy Studios

 A relationship with Fantasy Studios as both recording artist and piano rebuilder began in 1985 and continued until this large independent recording studio closed in 2018.
 Bean rebuilt the Bill Evans piano, the McCoy Tyner, the George Winston piano and a 1952 Steinway D Concert Grand that were used for recording at Fantasy Studios.
 In 2018, Bean was part of a collaborative benefit album for KCSM (FM) titled Two Weeks Inside Studio D on which he performed Fats Waller's Handfull of Keys on three of the four Fantasy Studios pianos he had rebuilt and the sound engineer did a mystery mix of the three pianos in the same song.
-Over 60 artists recorded on the album, including contributions by George Winston, Allison Miller (drummer), Taylor Eigsti, Mimi Fox, Rob Dehlinger, Tammy Hall, and other Grammy award winning artists and San Francisco Bay Area recording artists who had recorded many albums in the studio over the years.
-KCSM (FM) featured the album extensively and raised over $300,000 USD for the station during their Feb 2019 fundraiser.
+Over 60 artists recorded on the album, including contributions by George Winston, Allison Miller (drummer), Taylor Eigsti, Mimi Fox, Rob Dehlinger, Tammy Hall, and other Grammy award-winning artists and San Francisco Bay Area recording artists who had recorded many albums in the studio over the years.
+KCSM (FM) featured the album extensively and raised over US$300,000 for the station during their Feb 2019 fundraiser.